 If you’re not someone who loves the thrill of a new home improvement project, moving and finding a turn-key home is probably a better option.
 You can move in and not have to worry about spending your weekends at home improvement stores.

 While home improvement shows may make it look easy to stay on (or close to) a renovation budget, the truth is you may very well end up spending more than you expect.
 One Houzz survey found that 31% of home renovations exceed their budget, while another 31% don’t set a budget.
 Depending on the length of renovation and the complexity involved, managing your renovation budget can be a time-consuming activity.

 Selling a home and moving into a new one is also a big undertaking – not to mention an emotional one.
 Let’s take a look at why remodeling or renovating your current home might make more sense than moving.

 Moving And Home Buying Is Expensive

 While there’s no doubt that remodeling a house is expensive, we often forget the costs that come with selling our old home, buying a new one, and moving.
 And these can be big costs.
 Aside from prepping your home for selling, you have to pay real estate agent commissions, sales and transfer taxes, closing costs on the home you buy, and you have to pay to move from one place to another.
-According to Zillow, the average person spends nearly $21,000 to sell their home and that cost can increase dramatically in higher cost-of-living areas.

-You Can Choose Everything
+You Can Customize Everything

 When you remodel your home, you have control over the design.
 You get to choose all of the finishes, decide where things should go, and pick every color.
 These decisions may overwhelm some people, but if you want to choose everything in your home, remodeling gives you that creative control.